loonmotor/jobs/README.md

 * NginX functions as a reverse proxy

 Maintainability was put into mind while developing this app, so I had applied some patterns and techniques.
 They will be covered and mentioned in detail in the corresponding subsections below.
 The aim is not to over-engineer stuff, rather to produce an app with balanced and flexible design.

 ## Web Server
-NginX as the web server :
+NginX as the web server.
 * Reverse proxy to NodeJS app
 * Serve static contents (e.g. : html, javascript, css, font, image)
 * Configuration file is available at [deployment/nginx.jasoncheng.ninja.conf](deployment/nginx.jasoncheng.ninja.conf)

 ## Front End
 AngularJS as the front end Javascript framework.
 * [AngularUI Router](https://github.com/angular-ui/ui-router) provides the routing support